Women Who Helped Shape the Sneaker Industry This Decade: Part 2

 Serena’s close relationship with Nike, for many, represents hope for the future of female athletes and representation.

-Cynthia Lu and Cactus Plant Flea Market have crept in on us, making an enormous dent on the sneaker scene this year.
+Cynthia Lu and Cactus Plant Flea Market have crept in on us, making an enormous dent in the sneaker scene this year.
 But Cynthia’s sneaker history runs much deeper than that.
 She started off by interning at Complex and working as Pharrell Williams’ assistant before heading off to launch her own label, Cactus Plant Flea Market, in January 2015.
 Pharrell himself took a massive interest in the brand, endorsing it wholeheartedly, alongside some big names such as Travis Scott and Kanye West.

 Since 2015, Cynthia’s CPFM have collaborated with Anti Social Social Club, Human Made and, of course, Nike.
-What at first was an elusive, highly-limited streetwear brand stocked exclusively in premium retailers in small batches, became one of the most sought after Nike collaborators at the end of this decade.
+What at first was an elusive, highly-limited streetwear brand stocked exclusively in premium retailers in small batches became one of the most sought-after Nike collaborators at the end of this decade.

 In 2019, CPFM helped push the DIY sneaker trend with unique and interesting Nike sneaker colab drops.
 The CPFM x Nike Air VaporMax was unveiled during Air Max Day this year – dubbed the ‘Green Flash’ – and is the most popular silhouette of three drops so far.
 Cynthia, the brain behind the brand, has brought a fresh perspective to sneaker design.
 We’re excited to see what moves she’ll make in 2020.

 Sarah Andelman is one of the most powerful women in fashion.
 She founded Parisian concept store Colette in 1997 – distinguished for its unique product offering, innovation and in-store experience – and acted as creative director and consultant for the store for 20 solid years.
 When, in 2017, Andelman announced that Colette would be shutting its doors, the fashion world cried out.
-It was the end of an era, in more ways than one.
-Andelman’s Colette was not only influential in the world of fashion, but also in the world of sneakers.
+It was the end of an era in more ways than one.
+Andelman’s Colette was influential not only in the world of fashion but also in the world of sneakers.

 Colette was an early champion of streetwear (Andelman herself is an avid fan and collector of Supreme).
 The influential store pushed for the merging of high-fashion and street culture at a time when the two were worlds apart.
-It took Andelman over 10 years to build relationships with sportswear brands, which at first was difficult.
+It took Andelman over ten years to build relationships with sportswear brands, which at first was difficult.
 Sneaker labels couldn’t see any authentic ties between Colette and their own product offering.
 Questions such as ‘What exactly is Colette?’, ‘Where would the product sit?’ and ‘Will this work?’ were being asked of Sarah constantly.
 It was up to her to get these brands to buy into her vision.

 Sarah reached out to Michael Dupouy, the founder of ‘ALL GONE’, and together they worked on mastering Colette’s colabs with sneaker brands.
 Throughout the decade, several (now highly coveted) Colette sneaker colabs hit the market.
-These collaborations thrived at the helm of Andelman’s curation, and jump-started the beginning of high-fashion transcending the land of sneakers.
+These collaborations thrived at the helm of Andelman’s curation and jump-started the beginning of high fashion, transcending the land of sneakers.